ibm-cloud-docs/speech-to-text/input.md

 ## Timeouts
 {: #timeouts}

-To preserve resources when you stream audio data, the service enforces various timeouts.
-If one of these timeouts lapses, the service closes the connection.
+To preserve resources when you stream audio data, the service enforces timeouts.
+If a timeouts lapses, the service closes the connection.

 -   A *session timeout* (HTTP status code 408) occurs when a client starts a session but the service receives no audio for 30 seconds.
 It also occurs when a session is active but no request is received from the client for 30 seconds.
-The latter condition occurs only if the service receives no data from the client for 30 seconds and it has not yet received the last chunk of data.
+The latter condition occurs only if the service receives no data from the client for 30 seconds but has not yet received the last chunk of data.
 If the client has sent all data, the service can take more than 30 seconds to generate a response; in this case, the request does not time out.

     For both WebSocket connections and HTTP sessions, you can keep a session active by sending any audio data, including just silence, before the 30-second session timeout occurs.
 (You must also set the `inactivity_timeout` parameter to `-1`, as described in the next bullet.)
 You are charged for the duration of any data that you send to the service, including the silence that you send to extend a session.

     Ideally, you would establish a session just before you obtain audio for transcription and maintain it by sending audio at a rate that is close to real time.
-Your application should also recover gracefully from closed connections.
+Your application must also recover gracefully from closed connections.
 -   An *inactivity timeout* (HTTP status code 400) occurs when the service is receiving audio from the client but it detects silence (no speech) for 30 seconds.
 The service uses the inactivity timeout to ensure that a session remains active.
 The timeout is useful, for example, for terminating a session when a user simply walks away from a live microphone.

     You can override this timeout by specifying a different value for the `inactivity_timeout` parameter.
 Specify a value of `-1` to set the inactivity timeout to infinity.

-To improve usability for long audio files, the service avoids HTTP REST inactivity timeouts by sending a space character every 20 seconds in the response JSON object to keep the connection alive as long as recognition is ongoing.
+To improve usability for long audio files, the service avoids HTTP REST inactivity timeouts by sending a space character every 20 seconds in the response JSON object.
+Sending the character keeps the connection alive while recognition is ongoing.
 The WebSocket interface is not subject to such platform timeouts.

 ### Inactivity timeout example
 {: #timeoutsExample}